kenmueller/HTML/README.md

 # HTML

-> A better, easier way to write HTML in Swift
+> A faster, easier way to write HTML in Swift

 ## Basic Structure